Devils and Realist: Main characters

-Isaac is a friend to William at Stradford School and has a heavily interest in the arcane and occult arts.
-Although Isaac and William have contrasting personalities, they are good friends and Isaac takes part of the supernatural surrounding William with joy.
-While not as intelligent as William, Isaac has more knowledge about the demon world and shown to be more skilled in using magic than him.
+Vier is a friend to Ein at Schwarzchild School and has a heavy interest in the arcane and occult arts.
+Although Vier and Ein have contrasting personalities, they are good friends and Vier takes part in the supernatural surrounding Ein with joy.
+While not as intelligent as Ein, Vier has more knowledge about the god world and shown to be more skilled in using magic than him.
 He is descended from merchants and his father gained a fortune trading spices and tea from India.